Egypt–United States relations: Military cooperation

 In 1989, both Egypt and Israel became major non-NATO allies of the United States.

-Military co-operation between the US and Egypt is probably the strongest aspect of their strategic partnership.
+Military cooperation between the US and Egypt is probably the strongest aspect of their strategic partnership.
 General Anthony Zinni, the former Commandant of the US Central Command (CENTCOM), once said, "Egypt is the most important country in my area of responsibility because of the access it gives me to the region."
 Egypt was also described during the Clinton administration as the most prominent player in the Arab world and a key US ally in the Middle East.
-Military assistance to Egypt was considered part of the administration's strategy to maintaining continued availability of Persian Gulf energy resources and to securing the Suez Canal, which serves as an important international oil route and a critical route for US warships transiting between the Mediterranean and the Indian Ocean or the Persian Gulf.
+Military assistance to Egypt was considered part of the administration's strategy to maintain the continued availability of Persian Gulf energy resources and secure the Suez Canal, which serves as an important international oil route and a critical route for US warships transiting between the Mediterranean and the Indian Ocean or the Persian Gulf.

 Egypt is the strongest military power in Africa, and, according to Jaffee Center for Strategic Studies' annual Middle East Strategic Balance, the largest in the Middle East.

 In February 2021, the US State Department announced a possible sale of missiles to Egypt worth $197 million.
 The sale was reportedly announced days after the Egyptian government had detained family members of a human rights activist having dual citizenship of the US and Egypt, Mohamed Soltan.
-He leads a non-profit organization called the Freedom Initiative that demands attention at the impunity and the disregard for human rights in Egypt under President Abdel Fattah el-Sisi.
+He leads a non-profit organization called the Freedom Initiative that demands attention to the impunity and the disregard for human rights in Egypt under President Abdel Fattah el-Sisi.

 The Committee to Protect Journalists on 22 April 2021 collaborated with 13 other civil society groups and sent an open letter urging the Biden administration against waiving the human rights situation while IT sent military aid to Egypt for fiscal year 2020.
 Rights groups including Amnesty International, DAWN, and Human Rights Watch, urged the administration to refrain from using the national security waiver when it released military aid.

 In January 2022, the Biden administration decided to reprogram $130 million in fiscal year 2020 Foreign Military Financing (FMF) by citing the country's failure to improve its human rights records.
-In September 2021, the US had split the $300 million tranche of the military aid pending the Egyptian government's fulfilment of human rights conditions.
+In September 2021, the US split the $300 million tranche of military aid pending the Egyptian government's fulfillment of human rights conditions.
 Nearly 19 human rights organizations welcomed the decision intended for el-Sisi's brutal government.
 However, at the same time, they denounced the Biden administration for authorizing $2.5 billion in arms sales to Egypt and obligating $1 billion in fiscal year 2021 FMF.
 Human Rights Watch said that the administration's decision undermined the very purpose of reprogramming the funds and also wasted “a meaningful step toward fulfilling its promise to “center” human rights in its relationship with Egypt.”